 X-PHP-Originating-Script: 45:SPAMmailer.php.
 Here, 45 is the UID of the SPAMmailer.php script.
 This command has successfully found the Joomla hacked sending spam script.
 Also, its local id on the server.
 Remove the script and clean the installation.

-However, in case Step 4 doesn’t give any output then it is likely that the account has been compromised.
+However, in the case of Step 4, if it doesn’t give any output then it is likely that the account has been compromised.
 Change the password to a secure one to prevent Joomla hacked sending spam!

 - Clean and submit your site for a review in case it has been blacklisted by Google.